 - 19.1 Method of Payment.
-All fees required by these regulations shall be submitted to the Agency by cash, charge, or check payable to the Town of South Windsor at the time the application is filed with the Agency. - 19.2 No application shall be granted or approved by the Agency unless the correct application fee is paid in full or unless a waiver has been granted by the Agency pursuant to subsection 19.7 of these regulations. - 19.3 The application fee is not refundable. - 19.4 Definitions.
-As used in this section:

-The Inland Wetlands Agency may charge an additional fee sufficient to cover the cost of reviewing and acting on complex applications.
+All fees required by these regulations shall be submitted to the Agency by cash, credit card, or check payable to the Town of South Windsor at the time the application is filed with the Agency. - 19.2 No application shall be granted or approved by the Agency unless the correct application fee is paid in full or unless a waiver has been granted by the Agency pursuant to subsection 19.7 of these regulations. - 19.3 The application fee is not refundable. - 19.4 Application fees shall be based on the schedule as published on the Town of South Windsor website - 19.5 The Inland Wetlands Agency may charge an additional fee sufficient to cover the cost of reviewing and acting on complex applications.
 Such fee may include, but not be limited to, the cost of retaining experts to analyze, review, and report on issues requiring such experts.
 The Agency or the Duly Authorized Agent shall estimate the complex application fee which shall be paid pursuant to section 19.1 of these regulations within 10 days of the applicant's receipt or notice of such estimate.
 Any portion of the complex application fee in excess of the actual cost shall be refunded to the applicant no later than 30 days after publication of the agency's decision.